vardhah/Batch-mode-DeepAL-for-regression/README.md

 ### Dependencies :
 The source code is written in pytorch and tested on Ubuntu 21.04 hirsute.
 Apart form python packages , we used open-source numerical simulation tool mentioned below:
- - OpenProp - propeller simulation tool,OpenProp is a suite of open-sourced propeller and turbine design codes written in the MATLAB R programming language .
-The codes are based on the same lifting line propeller design theory utilized in codes employed by the US Navy for preliminary parametric design of marine propellers. click [here](https://openprop.engineering.dartmouth.edu/) to read about it and download.
+ - OpenProp - OpenProp is a suite of open-sourced propeller and turbine design codes written in the MATLAB programming language .
+The codes are based on the same lifting line propeller design theory utilized in codes employed by the US Navy for preliminary parametric design of marine propellers. click [here](https://openprop.engineering.dartmouth.edu/) to read more about it and download the software.

- - FreeCAD : Open soruce CAD modeling tool, click [here](https://www.freecadweb.org/) to read about it and download.
+ - FreeCAD : Open source CAD modeling tool, click [here](https://www.freecadweb.org/) to read about it and download.